Side Walk Slam

 Side Walk Slam was an American three-piece punk rock band, that would later form the band Run Kid Run.
 The band formed in Southern Illinois in a thriving local punk scene.
-Originally signed to Boot to Head Records.
+Originally signed to Boot to Head Records, the band was later picked up by Seattle's Tooth and Nail Records.
+The band is named after the professional wrestling move of the same name.